NoraCodes/Vectorial/README.md

 All of these work similarly for 3D vectors.

-Angles can be obtained with :getAngles(). `v2d:getAngle()` returns the angle of the vector in radians. `v3d:getAngle()` returns TWO values: "heading" and "carom".
+Angles can be obtained with `:getAngle()`. `v2d:getAngle()` returns the angle of the vector in radians. `v3d:getAngle()` returns TWO values: "heading" and "carom".
 Heading is the angle of the X and Y components, while carom is the angle of the Z component to the X/Y plane.

 Length (distance from the origin) can be obtained with `v2d:getLength()`.
 It works identically for 2D vectors and 3D vectors.

+Averaging is implemented, as well - this is especially useful for finding the center of a large number of points.
+Simply pass `v2d.average()` or `v3d.average()` an array of vectors, and you'll get one vector back.

 ## Advanced Usage

 (Almost) all operations on Vectorial vectors return Vectorial vectors.
 So, for example, to get the angle between two Vector2Ds a and b, one could simply use `d = (a - b):getAngle()`.